 In addition to writing fiction, I also have a career as a journalist and editor.
 I began writing newspaper and magazine articles in college, where I freelanced for the Sacred Heart University weekly newspaper, The Spectrum.
 After two semesters of freelancing, I applied for and was hired as the editor of the paper's Arts & Entertainment section, where I was responsible for writing content, editing the work of fellow student-journalists and composing two pages of layout each week.

 During this same period -- and for a while after college -- I also wrote freelance for the newspaper in my hometown, The Citizen's News.
 Following graduation, I composed press releases for Sacred Heart University's public relations department.
 In 2006, I was hired as the associate editor of the 1.5-million circulation Columbia magazine in New Haven, Conn.
-I was promoted to senior editor in April 2013 and regularly publish content in Columbia.
+I was promoted to senior editor in April 2013 and regularly published content in Columbia.
+I left the magazine in December 2015 to pursue a marketing and communications career at a Fortune 500 health care company.

 In 2011, I did freelance editorial and photojournalist work for Naugatuck Patch, the hyperlocal news site operated by the Huffington Post.